epiverse-trace/simulist/README.md

 generic line list data is required.
 The {ringbp} and {epichains}
 packages can be used to generate case data over time which can then be converted into a line list with some manual post-processing.

+Another package for creating messy data is the [{messy}](https://CRAN.R-project.org/package=messy) package.
+This can be used, either independently or in combination with `messy_linelist()`, to create messy line list and contacts data.

 [^1]: In this context *Parameterised with epi distributions* means that
     the simulation uses epidemiological distributions (e.g. serial